application-research/autoretrieve/README.md

 docker-compose, a binding is created to this directory.
 This location can be configured by setting `AUTORETRIEVE_DATA_DIR`.

-Internally, Docker sets `AUTORETRIEVE_DATA_DIR=/app/data`, overriding the normal `~/.autoretrieve`, and creates a volume for the data directory at that path within the image.
+Internally, the Docker volume's path on the image is `/root/.autoretrieve`.
 Keep this in mind when using the Docker image directly.

 ## Configuration